Caleb Shomo: Beartooth (2012–present)

 Caleb Shomo began writing Beartooth songs while he was still in Attack Attack! as "a different musical outlet".
 Shomo has said the band originally "started as a joke band" with members of My Ticket Home, as a way to make fun, punk-rock, hardcore, wild music, play crazy shows and have a good time without pressure from anything.
 He wrote and recorded everything with all the instruments and did all of the production for their music.
 The band was originally called Noise, but was switched to Beartooth upon realization the name was already taken.

 On June 7, 2013, Shomo announced that Beartooth was now signed to Red Bull Records.
 Beartooth released their debut EP Sick for free on their website on July 26, 2013.
 On May 13, 2014, the band's Facebook page announced the release date for their debut album, Disgusting, as June 10, 2014, along with its track listing.
 The band released their first single of the album the same day, titled 'Beaten in Lips', along with its music video.
 The album was available to stream online a day before its release.

 On June 3, 2016, Beartooth released another album titled Aggressive, with the headlining track of the album posing the same name.
 In an interview with Kerrang!
 Magazine, Shomo stated that he felt that the album had a much happier outlook than the previous album, Disgusting.
 That being said, he still cites that there are parts of the album that refer to the constant battle that he faces with clinical depression, and mentions that is shown in the song "Find a Way".
 The songs "Aggressive", "Always Dead", "Loser", and "Hated", were all released prior to the album being released.

 On July 18, 2018, the songs "Infection", "Disease", and "Believe" leaked online forcing the band to reveal the name of their new album, Disease, the tracklisting and its artwork.
 On September 28, Beartooth released their third studio album "Disease".
 During writing and recording the "Disease" album, a mini-series of videos about 'making of' of the album were posted on YouTube, named after one of the songs "Greatness or Death" from the third album.

-CLASS (2012–present)
+Class (2012–present)

-Along with the announcement of Beartooth after departing from Attack Attack!, he also announced in 2012 that he started making electronic music under the name CLASS.
-In an interview with Altpress he expressed that he had always loved electronic music and had been creating such music since before he joined Attack Attack!.
-He self-released an EP consisting of 4 tracks on January 2, 2013.
-Since the release the project has remained inactive, but when asked about it he responded with "...I'm ready to go full-force with that.
+Along with the announcement of Beartooth after departing from Attack Attack!, he also announced in 2012 that he started making electronic music under the name Class (stylized in all caps).
+In an interview with Alternative Press, he expressed that he had always loved electronic music and had been creating such music since before he joined Attack Attack!.
+He self-released an EP consisting of four tracks on January 2, 2013.
+Since the release the project has remained inactive, but when asked about it, he responded with: "I'm ready to go full-force with that.
 A few of the deals we're working on are addressing the whole thing."